RSMuthu/Turing-Machine-Simulation/README.md

 Turing Machine Simulation
 ==========================================

-The Commands used for the Turing Machine Simulation are available in the 'cmd_list.txt' file.
+The Commands used for the Turing Machine Simulation are available in the 'cmd_list.md' file.

 ### PreRequesite For using Executable file
 OS: Windows